ccammack/ccammack.com/content/posts/jail-dovecot-on-freebsd/index.md

 As explained in the installation notes, the default configuration will *authenticate users against the system's passwd file*.
 Create a new user account in the jail to receive the email archive and assign it a temporary password.

-> The next section explains how to configure Dovecot using plaintext authentication, so the chosen password will be sent in the clear until the configuration is properly secured.
+> The section after this one explains how to configure Dovecot using plaintext authentication, so the chosen password will be sent over the LAN in the clear until the configuration is properly secured.
 Consider using a temporary password for the initial configuration and change it to a better one after securing the connection.
 In any case, avoid reusing existing passwords.